damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

         4. [Ending the turn](#ending-the-turn)

 # Communication protocol documentation
-This document describes the client-server communication protocol used by the implementation of the Masters of Reneissance game written by group AM49.
+This document describes the client-server communication protocol used by the implementation of the Masters of Renaissance game written by group AM49.

 All messages are encoded using the GSON library and follow therefore the JSON specification, language-wise.
 Every value shown in the messages is to be taken as an example, having been written only to show the messages' structure.